rydkvist/clicks-per-second/README.md

-# ClicksPerSecond
+# ClicksPerSecond (CPS)
-A very small project I did to test out who had the fastest clicking speed of the class between me and my friends hahah..
+A project I did to test out who had the fastest clicking speed in my class.

 ## What to know
 Not a serious, nor a well structured or robust code.
 Did it just for fun, it works perfectly though.